-Please see the section entitled "Proposals of Stockholders for 2019 Annual Meeting" in this proxy statement for more information regarding the deadlines for the submission of stockholder proposals for our 2019 annual meeting.
+Please see the section entitled "Proposals of Stockholders for 2021 Annual Meeting" in this proxy statement for more information regarding the deadlines for the submission of stockholder proposals for our 2021 annual meeting.

-What are the implications of being an "emerging growth company"?
+What are the implications of being an "emerging growth company" and a "smaller reporting company"?

 We are an "emerging growth company" under applicable federal securities laws and therefore permitted to take advantage of certain reduced public company reporting requirements.
 As an emerging growth company, we provide in this proxy statement the scaled disclosure permitted under the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, including certain executive compensation disclosures required of a "smaller reporting company," as that term is defined in Rule 12b-2 promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 In addition, as an emerging growth company, we are not required to conduct votes seeking approval, on an advisory basis, of the compensation of our named executive officers or the frequency with which such votes must be conducted.
-We will remain an emerging growth company until the earliest to occur of: (a) January 1, 2022; (b) the last day of the fiscal year in which we have more than \$1.07 billion in annual revenue; (c) the end of the fiscal year in which the market value of our common stock that is held by non-affiliates exceeds \$700.0 million as of the end of the second quarter of that fiscal year; or (d) the issuance, in any three-year period, by us of more than \$1.0 billion in non-convertible debt securities.
+We will remain an emerging growth company until the earliest to occur of: (a) December 31, 2021; (b) the last day of the fiscal year in which we have more than \$1.07 billion in annual revenue; (c) the end of the fiscal year; or (d) the issuance, in any three-year period, by us of more than \$1.0 billion in non-convertible debt securities.
+We are also a "smaller reporting company" as defined in Rule 12b-2 of the Exchange Act, and have elected to take advantage of certain of the scaled disclosure available for smaller reporting companies.